Friday, 31 July 2015

 This is rock falling country, why would anyone camp here?

-Normally I wouldn’t have stopped in Palm Springs but I have a friend there, Gary Dorothy.
-Gary is a very creative photographer who owns and operates “Imageville”.
-All the work for sale in Imageville is shot and printed by Gary.
-If you are ever passing through the Palm Springs area take a moment to drop to see Gary.
-His shop is located in the centre of town surrounded by great watering holes.
-His work will inspire you.
-Tell him I sent you and he'll charge you aw additional 15% ;-).
-On second thought don't mention my name.
+I usually wouldn’t stop in Palm Springs, but I have a friend here: Gary Dorothy, a phenomenally talented photographer who owns Imageville.
+All the stunning work on display in his shop is shot and printed by Gary himself.
+If you ever pass through Palm Springs, drop by Imageville.
+It’s in the heart of town, surrounded by great bars and cafes.
+Tell him I sent you, and he’ll probably charge you 15% more!
+(On second thought, maybe don’t mention me.)

 Gary Dorothy